george-hawkins/pololu-romi-jetbot/romi-notes.md

 32U4 control board
 ------------------

-The most important componet is the 32U4 control board - read through its [user guide](https://www.pololu.com/docs/0J69/all).
+The most important component is the 32U4 control board - read through its [user guide](https://www.pololu.com/docs/0J69/all).
 Despite being quite long, its important to understand how it works and what its capable of.

 The control board has its own MCU that will act as a slave to the Nano, taking care of controlling the motors without the Nano having to worry about the mechanics of what's going it - it just has to issue high level commands.